 Brett A. Scher is a partner at Kaufman Dolowich & Voluck, LLP.
-His practice includes litigation in the fields of professional liability, insurance coverage disputes, commercial matters, and class action defense.
+His practice includes litigation in the fields of professional and cyber liability, class action defense, insurance coverage disputes, and commercial matters.
 Mr. Scher’s practice addresses litigation on the trial and appellate levels throughout the United States in both state and federal courts.
 In the area of professional liability, his practice includes complex attorney malpractice claims arising from underlying commercial litigation, securities law, real estate, personal injury, corporate governance, entertainment law, and patent/trademark issues.
 He also represents several companies with respect to the defense of individual and class action claims under the Fair Debt Collection Practices Act, the Fair Credit Reporting Act, the Telephone Consumer Protection Act and the Racketeer Influenced and Corrupt Organizations Act.
+With respect to cyber liability, Mr. Scher handles data security incident responses for law firms and small to medium enterprise companies, including the use of digital forensics, crisis management, consumer notification and regulatory compliance, as well as securing credit monitoring and identity protection services for affected individuals.
+In addition, Mr. Scher has successfully defended and resolved multiple data breach-related lawsuits and demands.

 - New York